Walluri/HTMLandCSS/CSSProjects/responsiveimages/readme.md

+NOTE : If the browser wants to display 2 pixels of the image in 1pixel of the design : This will happen in high res screens.

 1. Density switching : serve a large version of an image for high resolution screen and a smaller version of the same image for a low density screen.

 1.1 High resolution screens use two physical pixels to display one pixel in our design.